Alternate Education Program (AEP)

-The Alternate Education Program (AEP) at Peace Wapiti Public School Divison (PWSD) offers opportunities to upgrade course results, study additional courses, or complete the requirements of an Alberta High School Diploma or equivalent.
-Our program is free of charge and open to those under the age of 20 as of September 1 of the current year.
+Peace Wapiti Public School Divison (PWPSD) offers opportunities to upgrade course results, study additional courses, or complete the requirements of an Alberta High School Diploma or equivalent.
+Our Alternate Education Program (AEP) is free of charge and open to those under the age of 20 as of September 1 of the current year.
 We connect with students who have left school prior to graduation and those who have not found success in a traditional school environment.
-We also provide course options to students who are currently attending PWSD high schools, and to home-schooled students in Grades 1-9.
+We also provide course options to students who are currently attending PWPSD high schools, and to home-schooled students in Grades 1-9.
 AEP team members work with students throughout the year to help them achieve their goals.
-In the 2015-2016 school year, 30 PWSD students received high school diplomas through the program.
-For information, contact Maxine Bozarth at Central Office, (780) 532-8133.

 Community School Liaison Workers

-PWSD offers dual crediting which creates opportunities for students to earn credits in high school and post-secondary institutions at the same time, as well as opportunities for post-secondary course exemption and workplace certification.
-For more information, visit the Provincial Dual Credit Strategy website.
+The Dual Credit Program at PWPSD creates opportunities for students to earn credits in high school and post-secondary institutions at the same time, as well as opportunities for post-secondary course exemption and workplace certification.

 Home education began in 1923 with a request from an isolated farm family who wanted to provide an education for their children.
 This bridging of the gap between students and teachers was called distance education.
 It has evolved to what it is today; a very flexible and personalized program.
 Parents have the opportunity to have control over their children's education in a home setting with the assistance of certified teachers.